flashxz7/projects/README.md

-# nlp-projects
+# NLP Projects
-Small NLP Projects based off research workshop at UTD
+A collection of small NLP Projects from work at research workshop @ UTD